speza/casbin-bolt-adapter/README.md

 A simple Casbin BoltDB Adapter (see https://casbin.org/docs/en/adapters).
 This flavour supports the **auto-save** functionality.

-Individual policy lines get saved into a BoltDB bucket which is keyed using a meow hash of the policy line.
+This is currently still being worked on.
+Right now it supports the autosave functionality, but I'm currently looking to work in filtered adapter functionality - difficult with a simple k/v store like Bolt!

-The byte content is a JSON representation of the policy line.
+Individual policy lines get saved into the specified BoltDB bucket which is keyed using a `::` delimited value of the role.
+The value content is a JSON representation of the policy rule.